web3privacy/ethberlin4-experiences/README.md

 * HW showcase - BananaPhone, GrapheneOS etc. :)
 * author's reading from the book
 * musical or visual performance

+W3PN will run open submissions and they will curate the entire schedule to keep the content on topic and as non-commercial and community-based as possible.

 Requirements:
 * 15 chairs + unspecified number of relaxed seating (fatboy?)